givemepower8/Phaser3Practices/docs/COC.md

 #### Level 5 Miner

-Miners strategy is solid to 2-star other middle level TH11.
+Miners strategy is solid to 2-star other middle level TH11 or any TH10.
 But against maxed TH11 with high level eagle artillery, inferno tower in multiple mode and level 5 x-bows, it's very risky.
-When facing TH12 with giga tesla, often miner strategy gets only 1 star but high percentage as giga tesla cause massive 4-target damage to miners.
+When facing TH12 with giga tesla, often miner strategy can get only 1 star but high percentage as TH12 has 3 inferno towers, higher level defence with higher DpS, and giga tesla cause massive 4-target damage to miners.

+To attack TH11, watch out for the eagle artillery and 2 inferno towers.
+Multiple targeted inferno is an headache for miners but not for heroes.
+Ground CC troops especially witches will cause a headache for miners but air CC troops will not as miners move fast underground.

+Take out the eagle artillery first, use wall wrecker with heroes followed by to take down the eagle and CC troops.

-The rule of thumb is to narrow down the miner attack path.
+Another key is to narrow down the miner attack path.
 Miners are strong when they swarm.
-So for a square base layout, use heroes to clear one corner to create a L shape and some wizard to clear some trash building, so to make minor stay together while moving forward.
+If they get separated, they can easily get picked off by x-bows and inferno towers, even splash damage dealing buildings.
+So for a square base layout, use heroes to clear one corner with eagle artillery to create a L shape and some troops to clear some trash building outside, so to make minor stay together while moving forward.

-Once the queen is strong enough, use a powerful queen charge to take out eagle artillery and CC troops, then deploy miners.
-Send warden to the middle of the base will help out, too.
+Once the queen is strong, level 45 and up, use a powerful queen charge with Warden to take out eagle artillery and CC troops, then deploy miners.
+Sending warden along with queen will help out miners once they reach the middle.
+Keep the heroes alive in the middle of the base is one of keys to 3 star.
+King's mission is often to clear the outside buildings as much as possible.

-Ground CC troops especially witches will cause a headache for miners but air CC troops will not as miners move fast.

-Health, freeze and rage spells are used in miner strategy.
+2 Health, 3 freeze and 2 rage spells are often used in miner strategy.

 #### Level 7 hog rider

+Walls do not block hog rider and miner.
 Hog rider jumps overs walls, like the miner burrows under walls.

 Level 5 miner vs. level 7 hog rider